I hope you enjoy reading the blog post.

 Bumble requires three things, according to their terms & conditions:

-Beyond picking your photos, all you have to do it write a short, 300-character-or-less bio and choose 3 My Move Makers to answer.
+Beyond picking your photos, all you have to do it write a short, 300-character-or-less bio and choose 3 prompts (previously called My Move Makers) to answer.

 You can also link your Instagram account to your Bumble profile.
 You can’t control which photos display at the bottom of your profile.
 It pulls the 24 most recent ones from your Instagram feed.
 Other users won't be able to see your Instagram handle.

 Next, it’s time to set your match preferences in the “Settings” section so you can start seeing potential matches.
 Filters include distance, gender, and age range.

 If you want to refine your match queue even further, use the advanced Bumble filters.
-Without a premium subscription, you’re limited to selecting up to 2 filters in each Bumble Mode.
+Without a premium subscription, you’re limited to selecting 1 filter in each Bumble Mode.

 When it comes to browsing through profiles, it couldn’t be easier.
 Simply swipe right if you’re interested, left if you’re not.
 When the interest is mutual, a “Connection” is formed.

 If you’re a woman, you only have 24 hours to send the first message.
 Otherwise, the connection is lost.

 If you’re a man, and you see the clock ticking down on a match you really like, you can extend the connection for an additional 24 hours.
 You can only do this for one match per day unless you upgrade to Bumble Boost, and it’s a good way to signal to her that you’re extra interested.